Harold9568/Harold9568.github.io/_pages/about.md

 Conference Presentations
 ------
 - Does Incongruence Matter?
 Gender and Age in Officer-Civilian Inter-Actions
-  - _American Society for Public Administration’s 2025 Annual Conference_, Washington, 2025.
+  - _American Society for Public Administration’s 2025 Annual Conference_, Washington, USA.
-  (**Recipient of the Runner-Up Award for Best Student Paper** in the Section on Chinese Public Administration of ASPA)
+  (**The Runner-Up Award for Best Student Paper** in the Section on Chinese Public Administration of ASPA)
 - Does Emotional Consistency Matter?
 A Study of Profile Image and Narrative Text in the Loan-based Crowdfunding
   - _CNAIS 2024_, Oct 2024, Tianjin, China
   - _CNIES 2024_, Oct 2024, Beijing, China
 - Words meet photos:  How Image-text Thematic Consistency Effect Crowdfunding Success
   - _ICIS 2024_, Dec 2024, Bangkok, Thailand

 Academic Services
 ------